michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0076.md

 - adj: not in agreement
 - adj: not capable of being made consistent or harmonious
 ### Family
+- inconsistent: inconsistency, inconsistently+
-inconsistent: inconsistency, inconsistently+;consistent: consistently, inconsistent, self-consistent;inconsistency: inconsistencies
+- consistent: consistently, inconsistent, self-consistent
+- inconsistency: inconsistencies
 ### Examples
 - State officials say it’s been hard to plan long term and recruit and train candidates in off-election years due to inconsistent funding from the DNC.
 - The rate of warming we are seeing, in both the air and ocean temperatures, is inconsistent with the fanciful and optimistic beliefs of this group.